Updated: June 15, 2020 1:42 p.m. EDT

 Help for some homeowners

-On April 1, rent was due for millions of Americans for the first time since the global pandemic was declared and lockdowns were instituted, resulting in reduction or total loss of income for many people.
-Currently, there isn’t a coordinated effort on either the federal or state levels to ensure relief for renters affected by coronavirus.
+Those protections cover about 30% of U.S. residential renters.
+Currently, there isn’t a coordinated effort on either the federal or state levels to ensure relief for millions of renters affected by coronavirus.
 In some states, governors and state supreme courts have provided guidelines on rent waivers, deferrals and evictions, while other jurisdictions are leaving decisions up to landlords.

 Internet and phone providers maintain service

-The FCC announced that it had created the Keep Americans Connected Initiative, in conjunction with more than 550 communications providers, to ensure that Americans won’t lose their broadband or telephone connectivity.
+The FCC announced that it had created the Keep Americans Connected Initiative, in conjunction with at least 800 communications providers, to ensure that Americans won’t lose their broadband or telephone connectivity.

 The participating companies have pledged to keep service on, waive late fees and open up WiFi hotspots.
 This pledge was renewed through the end of June.
 This will be especially important if it’s extended as teachers and students strive to continue learning online if their school buildings remain closed in the fall.